mmdotz/Thriftory/README.md

+#Thriftory
-#Thriftory, Inventory app for Thrifters
+Inventory app for Thrifters

 ##Gems and libraries used
 - Devise?